20 Hours / 20 CEs

 On Demand | Self-Paced Professional Training

 This on-demand professional training program on Assessment of Malingering is presented by Barry Rosenfeld, Ph.D., ABPP.
 This badge-earning program can be shared digitally on platforms like LinkedIn or your resume and counts towards a certificate.
-Enroll in this program to earn credit towards Criminal Forensic Assessment Certificate and share your new digital credentials with prospective employers and colleagues.
+Enroll in this program to earn credit towards the Criminal Forensic Assessment Certificate and share your new digital credentials with prospective employers and colleagues.

 Learning Objectives